tompang/tompang.github.io/_posts/2016-01-01-markdown_example.markdown

 ---
 layout: post
-title:  "SwiftCodeTest"
+title:  "Markdown练习"
 date:   2016-01-01 00:00:42 +0800
 categories: jekyll update
 ---
 ---

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
+To add new posts, simply add a file in the `行内代码` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

 >Jekyll also offers powerful support for code snippets:
 >d引用
 >>引用

+##块级代码
 **Swift Code Example:**

 {% highlight swift %}